awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You can use your customer managed CMKs in cryptographic operations and audit their use in AWS CloudTrail logs\.
 In addition, many [AWS services that integrate with AWS KMS](service-integration.md) let you specify a customer managed CMK to protect the data that they store and manage for you\.

 Customer managed CMKs incur a monthly fee and a fee for use in excess of the free tier\.
-They are counted against the AWS KMS [limits](limits.md) for your account\.
+They are counted against the AWS KMS [quotas](limits.md) for your account\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/) and [Quotas](limits.md)\.

 ### AWS Managed CMKs<a name="aws-managed-cmk"></a>

 *AWS managed CMKs* are CMKs in your account that are created, managed, and used on your behalf by an AWS service that is integrated with AWS KMS\.
+Some AWS services support only an AWS managed CMK

 You can [view the AWS managed CMKs](viewing-keys.md) in your account, [view their key policies](key-policy-viewing.md), and [audit their use](logging-using-cloudtrail.md) in AWS CloudTrail logs\.
-However, you cannot manage these CMKs or change their key policies\.
+However, you cannot manage these CMKs, rotate them, or change their key policies\.
 And, you cannot use AWS managed CMKs in cryptographic operations directly; the service that creates them uses them on your behalf\.

 AWS managed CMKs appear on the **AWS managed keys** page of the AWS Management Console for AWS KMS\.
 You can also identify most AWS managed CMKs by their aliases, which have the format `aws/service-name`, such as `aws/redshift`\.
 To definitively identify an AWS managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 For AWS managed CMKs, the value of the `KeyManager` field of the `DescribeKey` response is `AWS`\.

 You do not pay a monthly fee for AWS managed CMKs\.
 They can be subject to fees for use in excess of the free tier, but some AWS services cover these costs for you\.
-For details, see the encryption section of the service documentation\.
-AWS managed CMKs do not count against limits on the number of CMKs in each Region of your account\.
-But when they are used on behalf of a principal in your account, these CMKs count against request rate limits\.
+For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.
+AWS managed CMKs do not count against resource quotas on the number of CMKs in each Region of your account\.
+But when they are used on behalf of a principal in your account, these CMKs count against request quotas\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/) and [Quotas](limits.md)\.

 ### AWS Owned CMKs<a name="aws-owned-cmk"></a>

-*AWS owned CMKs* are not in your AWS account\.
-They are part of a collection of CMKs that AWS owns and manages for use in multiple AWS accounts\.
-AWS services can use AWS owned CMKs to protect your data\.
+*AWS owned CMKs* are a collection of CMKs that an AWS service owns and manages for use in multiple AWS accounts\.
+Although AWS owned CMKs are not in your AWS account, an AWS service can use its AWS owned CMKs to protect the resources in your account\.

-You cannot view, manage, or use AWS owned CMKs, or audit their use\.
-However, you do not need to do any work or change any programs to protect the keys that encrypt your data\.
+You do not need to create or manage the AWS owned CMKs\.
+However, you cannot view, use, track, or audit them\.
+You are not charged a monthly fee or usage fee for AWS owned CMKs and they do not count against the [AWS KMS quotas](limits.md) for your account\.

-You are not charged a monthly fee or a usage fee for use of AWS owned CMKs and they do not count against AWS KMS limits for your account\.
+The [key rotation](rotate-keys.md) strategy for an AWS owned CMK is determined by the AWS service that creates and manages the CMK\.
+For information about the types of CMKs that an AWS service supports, including AWS owned CMKs, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

 ## Data Keys<a name="data-keys"></a>